MonkWarrior08/Research-Assistant-for-Genes-and-Supplements/README.md

-# 🧬 Gene Research Assistant
+# 🧬 Research Assistant for Genes and Supplements

 ![Version](https://img.shields.io/badge/version-1.1.0-blue)
 ![Python](https://img.shields.io/badge/Python-3.8+-green.svg)
 ![License](https://img.shields.io/badge/license-MIT-yellow.svg)

-> **Unlock your genetic insights** - A powerful tool for analyzing scientific literature related to specific genes, SNPs, and supplements to provide personalized health insights.
+> **Unlock your health insights** - A powerful tool for analyzing scientific literature related to specific genes, SNPs, and supplements to provide personalized health recommendations.

 https://github.com/user-attachments/assets/78e2c887-18f5-451c-9521-d3e0c7ff6a4a

 ## 📋 Overview

-Gene Research Assistant is an AI-powered application that helps individuals understand scientific literature related to specific genes, genetic variants (SNPs), and nutritional supplements.
+The Research Assistant for Genes and Supplements is an AI-powered application that helps individuals understand scientific literature related to specific genes, genetic variants (SNPs), and nutritional supplements.
 The tool bridges the gap between complex scientific research and personal health insights by:

 - Retrieving relevant scientific papers from NCBI databases
 - Processing and analyzing paper content with AI